 Are You Feeling Threatened by a Significant Other?

-Our San Jose Domestic Violence Attorney Can Help
+Our San Jose Domestic Violence Attorney May Be Able to Help

 When a romantic partner or spouse becomes violent, you may feel that you have very few options.
 Fortunately, there are laws and protections in place to help victims in their times of need.
 If family court orders or local police officers have not stopped the abusive party, it may be time to seek more official precautions to protect yourself and your family against abuse and further harassment.
 Official action, such as filing a domestic violence restraining order (DVRO), will also threaten serious consequences — such as arrest and imprisonment — if the abuser chooses to violate this order.

-San Jose domestic violence lawyer Nick Cvietkovich has decades of experience defending victims of domestic violence.
+San Jose domestic violence attorney Nick Cvietkovich has decades of experience defending victims of domestic violence.
 His experience in this field includes extensive work with DVROs.
-These orders are often beneficial for keeping domestic abuse victims protected during transitional times.
-If you feel that you may be in danger, contact our San Jose domestic violence attorney as soon as possible.
+DVROs are often beneficial for keeping domestic abuse victims protected during transitional times.
+If you feel that you may be in danger, contact our San Jose domestic violence lawyer as soon as possible.
 He can ensure that you are protected by filing a DVRO if needed, informing you of all available legal options and fighting on your behalf.

 Are You in Need of a DVRO?